 San Luis Obispo County in California’s Central Coast offers many things to do for nature lovers and adventure seekers alike.
 The area is filled with great spots for day trips, with plenty of places from Morro Bay to San Francisco to spend the day.
-See everything the area has to offer with our San Luis Obispo visitors guide.
+See everything the site has to offer with our San Luis Obispo visitors guide.

 About San Luis Obispo